The Best Grass Seed of 2024 for Overseeding in Spring

 • Drought tolerance: High

-• Overseeding coverage: Up to 1,750 square feet (7-pound bag)
+• Overseeding coverage: Up to 5,000 square feet (5-pound bag)

-Best for Bluegrass Lawns
+Best For Bluegrass Lawns

-Scotts Turf Builder Grass Kentucky Bluegrass Mix
+Scotts Turf Builder Kentucky Bluegrass Mix

 Product Specs